 If you want to learn more how to choose the best frequent flyer program and the right credit card to earn enough rewards for a free flight, you can use RewardExpert.com - free online service which will help you craft a strategy using points and miles to get you where you want.

 When you have a credit card that lets you earn miles – real miles – and transfer them to your frequent flyer program, you can add to your frequent-flyer miles club balance by doing things besides flying.
 How else can you earn miles?

 Take a look at the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®.
-Just for signing up and spending $2000 in purchases within the first 3 months of account opening, on anything you like, you’ll earn 40000 bonus miles to use on an AAdvantage Award flight from American Airlines.
-If you make a total of $6000 in purchases in the first 12 months of account opening, you will receive an additional bonus of 10000 AAdvantage miles.
-You get double miles for eligible American Airlines purchases, so if you spend $5,000 on American Airlines flights, you'll get 10,000 miles.
+Just for signing up and spending $2,500 in purchases within the first 3 months of account opening, on anything you like, you’ll earn 50,000 bonus miles to use on an AAdvantage Award flight from American Airlines.
+You'll get double miles for eligible American Airlines purchases, so if you spend $5,000 on American Airlines flights, you'll get 10,000 miles.
 Purchases at gas stations and restaurants also earn double miles and if you spend $5,000 throughout the year, you’ll add 10,000 miles.

 Minimum Credit Rating: